approov/example-android-static-certificate-pinning/README.md

 Finally, undo the changes you made to the pin, rebuild the mobile app and ensure that you get again your happy green smile.

 Note that we have simulated a pin mismatch by changing what is expected by the app, rather than changing what is presented by the server.
-You can cause a server side change by using the correctly pinned version of the app and then follow the instructions to perform a MitM on the app traffic using [mitmproxy](https://mitmproxy.org/), [BurpSuite](https://portswigger.net/burp), [HTTP Tooklit](https://httptoolkit.tech/) or something else equivalent.
+You can cause a server side change by using the correctly pinned version of the app and then follow the instructions to perform a MitM on the app traffic using [mitmproxy](https://mitmproxy.org/), [BurpSuite](https://portswigger.net/burp), [HTTP Tooklit](https://httptoolkit.tech/), [Charles Proxy](https://www.charlesproxy.com/) or something else equivalent.
+For example, you can follow the article [How to MitM Attack the API of an Android App](https://blog.approov.io/how-to-mitm-attack-the-api-of-an-android-app) to learn how to do it with mitmproxy.

 [TOC](#toc)